risuorg/risu/doc/presentation-revealmd.md

 ## What can you do with Citellus?

-- Run against a sosreport or live environment.<!-- .element: class="fragment" -->
+- Run against a sosreport or live environment.
-- Solve issues faster thanks to the information it provides.<!-- .element: class="fragment" -->
+- Solve issues faster thanks to the information it provides.
-- Use the community-provided plugins for detecting actual or potential issues.<!-- .element: class="fragment" -->
+- Use the community-provided plugins for detecting actual or potential issues.
-- Code new plugins in your language of choice (bash, python, ruby, etc.) to extend functionality.<!-- .element: class="fragment" -->
+- Code new plugins in your language of choice (bash, python, ruby, etc.) to extend functionality.
-    - Contribute them upstream for others to benefit.<!-- .element: class="fragment" -->
+    - Contribute them upstream for others to benefit.
-- Use that information as part of proactive insights about the systems.<!-- .element: class="fragment" -->
+- Use that information as part of proactive insights about the systems.

 ---